cewi/excel/README.md

 ## 2. Import-Component

-Takes a excel workbook, extracts a single worksheet with data (i.e. generated with the helper) and updates the database.
+Takes a excel workbook, extracts a single worksheet with data (i.e. generated with the helper) and generates an array with data ready for building entities.

 Docs TODO